Rapptz/discord.py/docs/guide/interactions/modals.rst

 Title
 ~~~~~~

-When defining the class an additional ``title`` argument can be provided to set the title of the modal.
+When defining the class a ``title`` keyword argument can be passed which sets the default title of the modal.

-If not set, then a title must always be set when creating an instance of the modal class for use in an interaction response.
-This is done by the same-named ``title`` parameter in the constructor.
+Instances of the modal class can override this title by setting the ``title`` attribute or passing a ``title`` keyword argument to
+the constructor.
+Titles are required and are displayed at the top of the modal.

 Fields
 ~~~~~~~

-Inside the class body, modal fields are defined by assigning them to attributes of the class.
-In our example above we have three fields: ``name``, ``feedback``, and ``additional_information`` all of which are instances of the :class:`~discord.ui.TextInput` class.
+In our example above we have three class-attributes: ``name``, ``feedback``, and ``additional_information``, all of which are instances of the :class:`~discord.ui.TextInput` class.
+In modal classes, class-attributes which are instances of components are used to represent the fields of the modal.

+Discord requires a modal contain between 1 and 5 fields.

 .. note::

-    The order in which fields are defined is the order in which they will be displayed in the modal.
-    So for instance, as `name` is defined first, it will be displayed first.

-At least one field is required, and a maximum of 5 fields can be defined.
+    Each modal fields is displayed in definition order.
+Our example from above defines ``name`` before it defines ``feedback``, that order is preserved when the FeedbackForm modal is displayed on Discord.

 Fields can also be added or removed from a modal instance using the :meth:`~discord.ui.View.add_item` and :meth:`~discord.ui.View.remove_item` methods.

 .. warning::